lagoshny/ngx-hateoas-client/README.md

 }
 ```

-After that all you `product` instancies will be have `Resource` behaviour with methods to manipulate in their links.
+Thereafter, the `Product` class will have `Resource` methods to work with the product's relations through resource links.

-To see more about `Resource` here (LINK)
+>Also, you can extend model classes with the `EmbeddedResource` class when the model class used as an [embeddable](https://docs.oracle.com/javaee/6/api/javax/persistence/Embeddable.html) entity.
+You can read more about `EmbeddedResource` [here]().

+To perform resource requests you can use built-in [HateoasResourceService]() or create [custom resource service]().

-##### Using HateoasResourceService
+#### Built-in HateoasResourceService

-Now you are ready to do your first request to fetch you `Resource` from a server.
+For convenience, library has built-in `HateoasResourceService`.
+It's a simple service with methods to fetch/create/update/delete resources.

-In you component or service class inject `HateoasResourceService` and pass in generic param you resource type.
+To work with it inject `HateoasResourceService` to a component or a service class and set resource type in generic param.
 ```
 @Component({
   ...